lf-lang/edgeai-python/README.md

 In order to correctly use the library, you need to install several dependencies for executing machine learning models, capturing audio and video frames, etc. The following sections describe the dependencies and how to install them.

 ### Machine Learning Library
-The implemented machine learning models make use of the [TensorFlow Lite](https://www.tensorflow.org/lite) library.
-To use the TensorFlow Lite library, you need to install it on your machine.
-Specifically, the toolkit used to help develop and deploy TFLite models is `tflite-support`.
-In order to install the toolkit, you can use the following command:
+As previously mentioned, the implemented machine learning models utilize [Lite RT](https://ai.google.dev/edge/litert).
+Specifically, the `tflite-support` toolkit is used to facilitate the development and deployment of TFLite models.
+To install the toolkit, run the following command:
 ```shell
 pip install tflite-support
 ```